 That’s all.
 I don’t remember where we are, but we are connected to land-power and will not need help to get started tomorrow.

 It’s been busy for a few days.
-We’ve had to train two new crewmembers onboard, an American and a Swedish man we happend to find while cruising to Turku, Finland.
-They were going south toward France and were sitting in the cigar-bar debating wether to get airplane-tickets when we got chatting.
+We’ve had to train two new crew members onboard, an American and a Swedish man we happen to find while cruising to Turku, Finland.
+They were going south toward France and were sitting in the cigar-bar debating whether to get airplane-tickets when we got chatting.
 After 20 minutes of sharing our stories we decided to travel south together.
 They left all their belongings, only bringing whatever they were carrying, in Stockholm and came along to Spillersboda where we started our venture south the next morning.

 There was of course a lot to organize before we were able to actually see if the engine would actually take us anywhere.
 And then there is the case of our old ship.
 There was this man came to see the boat an hour before we left the shipyard in Spillersboda, paid for it – but didn’t actually take it.. meaning we are now towing it with us toward the Swedish capital.
 Today will probably be our last day doing this.
 Straining our new engine towing another boat seems a bit over the top, but we have the nicest convoy around.
 We’re trying to give it away to friends of friends we have met from Stockholm.

 We did 13 nautical miles yesterday, going pretty slow for about five hours.
 We are heading for our first port of call; Nyneshavn where will probably stock up, wait out some wind and for another Norwegian pirate that is going to escort us over some parts with open water.